Jeremiah 41:11

 and all the commanders of the armies with him

-heard about all the evil
+heard of all the crimes

-that Ishmael son of Nethaniah had done
+that Ishmael son of Nethaniah had committed

 Persons / Places / Events